 George (Ben) Thornton, PhD, SVP of Technology, has led research and development teams at Johnson & Johnson as well as translated basic science to the clinical setting at biotechnology start-ups such as GeneMedicine and Apovia.

-Our management team is further supported by scientific advisors that share our commitment to advancing new treatments for Alzheimer's disease.
-Leading experts in the field who advise us include:
+Our management team is further supported by scientific advisors who are leading experts in the field and share our commitment to advancing new treatments for neurodegenerative diseases, including Alzheimer's disease.